 Reading Reconsidered, D. Lemov, C. Driggs and E. Woolway (2016)

 - SPG Book Swap is in reception.
 Everyone is encouraged to bring in books they have read in exchange for a new book to read!

 Everything we do aims for excellence so that pupils achieve the best possible personal and academic standards, which includes encouraging a love of reading.
 Our curriculum at St Paul’s already emphasises the importance of reading, for example, dedicated reading time in KS3 English lessons, the importance and value of disciplinary literacy in all subject areas and DEAR, so well established, enjoyed by pupils and teachers alike.

 Our library has always been a vital part of our school community and throughout the year, there are numerous competitions and events, culminating in the celebration on World Book Day.
 We have invested in new Reading Canons for pupils in KS3, 4 and 5 following extensive pupil and teacher voice.
-Reading ambassadors have been recruited from Year 8, 9 and 10 to learn librarianship skills with Ms McDonald and Ms Heaney on a break and lunchtime rota.
-Whilst encouraging participation in Book Clubs and publicising Book Reviews.
+Reading ambassadors have been recruited from Year 8, 9 and 10 to participate in the Reader Leader Programme, learn librarianship skills and co-ordinate the Book Swap and Reading Wall Book Reviews.

 A reminder of the benefits of reading for pleasure:

 - Correlation between reading engagement and reading attainment

 - General knowledge

 - Spelling skills